 - Example: A bike rider, skateboarder and pedestrian must follow the same rules, but they also have the same rights.

 (10) A person propelling a bicycle upon and along a sidewalk, or across a roadway upon and along a crosswalk, shall yield the right-of-way to any pedestrian and shall give an audible signal before overtaking and passing such pedestrian.

-- When riding on the roadway, bike riders are required to yield to the right-of-way of any pedestrian.
+- When riding on the roadway, bike riders are required to yield to the right of way of any pedestrian.
 They must also give an audible signal before overtaking and passing that pedestrian.

 - “Overtaking” means catching up and passing while traveling in the same direction.

-- Example: If a pedestrian is walking on the street slower than your speed, you must audibly signal to that pedestrian that you will be passing.
+- Example: If a pedestrian is walking on the street slower than your speed, then you must audibly signal to that pedestrian that you will be passing.

 (11) No person upon roller skates, or riding in or by means of any coaster, toy vehicle, or similar device, may go upon any roadway except while crossing a street on a crosswalk; and, when so crossing, such person shall be granted all rights and shall be subject to all of the duties applicable to pedestrians.

 - People on roller skates, skateboards, toy vehicles or something similar are not allowed to ride on any roadway unless crossing a street on a crosswalk.
 Also, while crossing, you are given all rights and are subject to all duties applicable to pedestrians.